vfarcic/vfarcic.github.io/devops23/README.md

 * Introduction
 * Management crash course on Kubernetes, Microservices, CI/CD
-* Explanation of Telstra tools, practices, and architecture (led by Telstra team)
+* Explanation of company's tools, practices, and architecture
 * Discussion about microservices
 * Discussion about Docker and schedulers